extremeblackliu/VRChatMultiLanguage/README.md

 - Go https://github.com/extremeblackliu/VRChatMultiLanaguge/releases/tag/release download VRChatMultiLanguage.dll
 - Go https://github.com/extremeblackliu/VRChatMultiLanguage-File download the language file that matches the language you are using
 - Put Loader.exe and VRChatMultiLanguage.dll in Same Folder
-- Put Language File into VRChat Folder
+- Put Language File into VRChat Game Folder
 - Launch Loader.exe

 # You are using "MelonLoader" ?